|Elliott Sound Products||Linear Power Supply Design|

 For reasons that I find completely obscure, there are some who claim that there are audible differences between power supply filter caps, diodes and mains leads.
 The net result of all the transforming, rectifying and filtering described above, is to produce DC.
 OK, it is not pure DC, in that it has some superimposed AC, as ripple voltage.
 Very few power amplifiers are so intolerant of ripple or other signals on their supply lines that a couple of volts will be audible.
 If this is the case, then a regulated supply, or at least a capacitance multiplier, is essential.

 Very small amounts of noise that manage to get through the supply also should have no effect on an amp, and if the amp is so afflicted, the remedy is the same as for ripple.
 Remember that at all audio frequencies, the reactance of the capacitor is very low, and will act as a short circuit for any stray noise signals.
 A 10,000uF cap has a theoretical reactance (impedance) of 1.6 milliohms at 10kHz.
 This will never be achieved in practice - the wire has more resistance than that.
 Suffice to say that the impedance is pretty low, and it is extremely hard for any appreciable signal to get past the filter capacitors.
-The addition of one or more 1uF film type bypass caps ensures that impedance stays low even as the inductance of the electrolytics starts to have an influence.
+The addition of one or more 1uF film type bypass caps ensures that impedance stays low even at radio frequencies, but as noted earlier, beware of long leads!

-The above assumes that the problem is noise, but this is rarely stated as the "improvement" - it is more likely to be bass "authority" or extension, or perhaps the "veil" is lifted from the highs.
-It can readily be demonstrated that as long as a power supply is well engineered in the first place, the "quality" of the DC output is unaffected by any of the "remedies".
+The above assumes that the problem is noise, but this is rarely stated as the 'improvement' - it is more likely to be bass 'authority' or extension, or perhaps the 'veil' is lifted from the highs.
+It can readily be demonstrated that as long as a power supply is well engineered in the first place, the 'quality' of the DC output is unaffected by any of the so-called 'remedies'.
 Ripple voltage will remain the same, amplifier power output (at all frequencies) will be unchanged, and mostly the signal to noise ratio will be unaffected.
 It is very easy to monitor the supply rails with an oscilloscope and a monitor loudspeaker (capacitively coupled of course), and from this it is possible to directly assess any difference should it exist.

-In a similar vein, I have yet to hear from anyone who can give a plausible explanation or send me a sound file that demonstrates the difference between any two mains leads, all else being equal.
+I have yet to hear from anyone who can give a plausible explanation or send me test results or a sound file that demonstrates the difference between any two mains leads, all else being equal.
+This is strictly snake-oil and should be avoided.
+In a (very) few cases, the use of a mains lead that has an outer shield might reduce noise, but it can have little effect on anything else.

 In conclusion, there are some rules of thumb that can be applied to save calculations and test measurements.
 These should not be considered as gospel - they are merely my suggestions on acceptable minimum requirements for a power supply.